arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 - User may not know language I use
     - Unlikely import and a function call can be misleading.
 By hiding details you leave user clueless in case something doesn't work
     - Actual choice is whether user should learn a bit of your language or yet-another-CLI system.
 Hard to find argument for the latter
+    - You shouldn't be afraid to say: you need to write several lines of code, here is an example
 - My application heavily uses bash/shell features: pipes, process substitutions and filename expansions
     - In this case when you want to keep using and supporting CLI
 </details>